Pharmacy benefit manager CVS urges rewrite for U.S. heart guidelines

-CVS Health Corp, the second-largest manager of drug benefit plans for U.S. employers and insurers, asked heart specialists on Monday to revamp guidelines for treating patients with high cholesterol after the launch of new, expensive medications.
+Aug 10 CVS Health Corp, the second largest manager of drug benefit plans for U.S. employers and insurers, asked heart specialists on Monday to revamp guidelines for treating patients with high cholesterol after the launch of new, expensive medications.

 The unusual move is the latest salvo in the war on escalating U.S. healthcare costs, with insurers using aggressive tactics to extract steep price discounts from drugmakers, even for the newest medications, and controlling patient access to the most expensive drugs.

-CVS, in a letter published in the latest edition of the Journal of the American Medical Association, said current guidelines, which include a formula for assessing heart disease risk rather than specific targets for levels of "bad" LDL cholesterol, do not provide clarity on how to choose the best, and most cost effective, therapy.
+CVS wrote a letter published in the latest edition of the Journal of the American Medical Association saying current guidelines, which include a formula for assessing heart disease risk rather than specific targets for levels of "bad" LDL cholesterol, do not provide clarity on how to choose the best, and most cost effective, therapy.

-CVS says LDL targets are needed now that the U.S. Food and Drug Administration has approved Praluent, a potent new drug from Regeneron Pharmaceuticals Inc and Sanofi SA that works by blocking a protein called PCSK9 that helps LDL cholesterol stay in the bloodstream.
+CVS says LDL targets are needed now that the U.S. Food and Drug Administration has approved Regeneron Pharmaceuticals Inc and Sanofi SA's Praluent, a potent new drug which works by blocking a protein called PCSK9 that helps LDL cholesterol stay in the bloodstream.
 An FDA decision on a second PCSK9 inhibitor, Amgen Inc's Repatha, is expected later this month.

-Both Praluent and Repatha, in combination with statins, have been shown to lower cholesterol by around 60 percent compared with statins alone.
+Both Praluent and Repatha, in combination with statins, have been shown to lower cholesterol by around 60 percent compared to statins alone.

 "The current cholesterol management guidelines do not provide clarity as to how these expensive new medications could fit in the treatment paradigm, potentially resulting in some scenarios where a prescriber could consider a PCSK9 inhibitor for a low-risk patient," Dr. William Shrank, chief scientific officer at CVS, said in a statement.